HSRLCLab/SmartFactory_MQTTCommunication-UnderReview/README.md

 # Documentation
 ## Hardware
 This code needs a WLAN-shield to function properly.
-It's tested with a [Adafruit Feather M0 WiFi - ATSAMD21 + ATWINC1500](https://www.adafruit.com/product/3010) from Adafruit.
+It's tested with a [Esp32 DevKitC](https://www.espressif.com/en/products/hardware/esp32-devkitc/overview) from Espressif.

 ## Software
 All functions and files are documented on the [GitHub-Page with Doxygen](https://lmazzole.github.io/SmartFactory_MQTTCommunication/)